Huhngoku/ADVOCATE/doc/AnalysisResult.md

 [[Missing]]
 ```

-### Leak on unbuffered channel or select
+### Leak on unbuffered channel
 #### With possible partner
-A leak on an unbuffered channel with a possible partner is a unbuffered channel or select that is leaking,
+A leak on an unbuffered channel with a possible partner is a unbuffered channel is leaking,
 but has a possible partner.
 The two arg of this case is:

-- the channel or select that is leaking
+- the channel that is leaking
 - the possible partner of the channel or select

 A leak on an unbuffered channel or select with a possible partner has the following form: